 But the challenges were relentless:

-- 🔋 Battery limitations that made DIY kits hard to scale.
+- š Battery limitations that made DIY kits hard to scale.

 We learned the hard way that open source hardware is not a fair game:

-- 🧾 Distributors ignored our certified open hardware and bought fakes instead.
+- š§¾ Distributors ignored our certified open hardware and bought fakes instead.

-- 💸 Cash flow with big resellers that only pay after they sold all their stock.
+- šø Cash flow with big resellers that only pay after they sold all their stock.

 It was heartbreaking to see others making money with Otto while we struggled to survive.
 Especially when those same people came asking for files the moment a new robot dropped.
-While I was trying to make it globally accessible and cheap, I fall into race to the bottom price mistake competing with yourself and scummy companies, It really hurt the product experience and worst of all the brand.
+While I was trying to make it globally accessible and cheap.
+I fall into race to the bottom price mistake competing with myselft and scummy companies, It really hurt the product experience and worst of all the brand.
 There's nothing more expensive than cheap things.
-People often dont see that when you buy a knock off, time and having to exchange parts it willl cost you in the longer run.
+People often dont see that when you buy a knock off, "the time having to exchange parts, fixing and soldering it willl cost you in the longer run"

-We developed our own open source graphical programming software Otto Blockly with zero experience, it was time-consuming to just do a proper documentation, still many "experts" criticized the project and we really did not know what we did wrong, most of the time we feel attacked by some random folks telling us that we did not provide something that fits their specific picky needs, like for example porting it on a very specific type of Linux, when they could have help us to improve even with just creating an issue in github of the bugs which they had the knowledge for.
-Sorry but we did what we could, a limit was reached, that is the reason why many people is afraid to share their creations as open source on the internet, they are afraid to be judged, for me was always a learning experience, in the fields of robotics is very hard to be able to solve all issues in mechanics, electronics, code, firmware, libraries and software all together without a team.
+We ventured into develop our own open source graphical programming software Otto Blockly with zero experience, it was time-consuming to just do a proper documentation, still many "experts" criticized the project and we really did not know what we did wrong, most of the time we feel attacked by some random folks telling us that we did not provide something that fits their specific picky needs, like for example porting it on a very specific type of Linux, when they could have help us to improve, even by just creating an issue in github of the bugs, which they had the knowledge to even fix, and they just forked for themselves.
+Sorry but we did what we could, a limit was reached, that is the reason why many people is afraid to share their creations as open source on the internet, they are afraid to be judged, for me it was always a learning experience; In the fields of robotics is very hard to be able to solve all issues in mechanics, electronics, code, firmware, libraries and software all together without a team.
 I tried to the maximum extent and thanks to all contributors that helped to take us up to this point.
 Those were times when I was happy to be in the open source community, but we still have to do a lot on our own without expertise or help.

 The "Batteries included" dilemma

-The power source was and is! the main component for a robot, that show me the reality of open source hardware, no matter how much you optimize the design in order to have a portable consumer product that anyone from everywhere can replicate, you will always be restricted by battery power with big tradeoffs, sometimes to the point of making the product barely functional.
-I fall into that hole, as a DIY weekend project is ok but not as a Product that someone is paying money for, nevertheless we developed 2 different power sources, fully rechargeable, that we started to include in our kits and none else did; if you buy a fake Otto it never comes with battery, hence is the main issue when people come to the community because they don't buy the original kit.
+The power source was and is! the main component for a robot after the microcontroller, that show me the reality of open source hardware; no matter how much you optimize the design, in order to have a portable consumer product that anyone from everywhere can replicate, you will always be restricted by battery power with big tradeoffs, sometimes to the point of making the product barely functional.
+I fall into that hole, as a DIY weekend project is ok but not as a Product that someone is paying money for, to address that important need we developed 2 different power sources, fully rechargeable, that we started to include in our kits and none else did; if you buy a fake Otto it never comes with battery, hence is the main issue when people come to the community because they didn't buy the original kit.

 Despite everything, we kept going.
 Why?
 Because of the few who truly cared:

-- Teachers who gave feedback and shared photos from classrooms in underserved areas.
+- Teachers who gave constructive feedback and shared photos from classrooms.

-- Collaborators like Diego (Bitfab), Sebas, Eduardo (Tokylabs), and our app dev Chico.
+- Collaborators like Diego (Bitfab), Sebas (Ninja), Eduardo (Tokylabs), and Chico (Mobile App).

-- Community leaders like Ivan, Oscar, Jason, Hanka, Bill, and Piers who gave their time and energy.
+- Community leaders like Ivan, Oscar, Jason, Hanka, Scott, Stephanie, Trish, Laura.
+Holly, Bill, Alex and Piers who gave their time and energy.

 - When we saw someone sharing photos saying thanks, specially in places that never had the chance to build a robot, low income families.
 That was our payment as a social enterprise.

-Open Source for hardware many times is an utopian philosophy; it becomes disappointing in practice as it meets the reality in this world.
+Open Source for hardware many times is an utopian philosophy; it becomes disappointing in practice as it meets the realities of a corporate world.

 This partnership changed everything.

-- 🤝 Strong relationships with global companies like HP
+- š¤ Strong relationships with global companies like HP

 To meet the needs of teachers, we had to go beyond off-the-shelf components.
 That meant:

-- Designing custom PCBs (yes, I had to learn that from scratch 😅)
+- Designing custom PCBs (yes, I had to learn that from scratch š )

 - Ensuring a stable supply chain for consistent quality

-- Creating a plug-and-play experience that just works
+- Creating a plug-and-play experience that always works

 Open Source had worked for Arduino (even with their rather dark past) but at least their community has been loyal and they had plenty of orders to sustain a company.
-Again the same formula as Prusa, a big community supporting them.
+Again the same formula as Prusa, a big community supporting them and even they are struggling.

 Otto DIY (Project) "Do It Yourself"